 Obviously having some kind of health benefits package has been a necessity for companies for decades.
 However, many skimp on the coverage, leading to a lot of paying out of pocket; but not Airbnb.
 They provide incredible comprehensive packages for health, vision, dental, and everything in between with no out of pocket expenses for employees, and only 25 percent for dependents.

 There will likely be a few companies on this list that match donations and volunteer time with their dollars.
 However, Airbnb provides their employees with paid volunteer time to get out and make a difference in their community.
 Plus, they support the initiative so you can find the best place to volunteer.

 While simply being around all those iPhones and Macbooks would be enough to make any employee drool, Apple does so much more for their employees when it comes to perks and benefits.
-But with a current market cap of $871 billion, they better!
+But with a current market cap of $3.05 trillion, they better!